oxpig/ITsFlexible/README.md

 **System requirements:**

 - Dependencies: python 3.10, biopandas 0.4.1, biopython 1.83, fastparquet 2024.2.0, numpy 1.26.4, pandas 2.2.1, pyarrow 14.0.2, lightning 2.2.5, scikit-learn 1.5.0, tqdm 4.66.4, wandb 0.17.0, torch 2.3.0, torch-geometric, pyg-lib, torch-scatter, torch-sparse torch-cluster, torch-spline-conv, openbabel
-- OS: any OS compatible with the above dependencies, tested on Linux Ubuntu 22.10, Linux Fedora 40 and MacOS 15
+- OS: any OS compatible with the above dependencies, tested on Linux Ubuntu 22.10, Linux Fedora 40 and macOS 15 (CPU only)
-- GPU: No GPU required for inference
+- GPU: CUDA support required when using GPU, CPU only is supported for macOS (sufficient for inference)

 ## Usage

 **Inference on example dataset**

 To check if the installation was successful, run inference on an example dataset as below.
 Inference for the example takes a few second on a standard CPU.
+GPU use on macOS is not supported use `--accelorator cpu` to run on CPU instead.

 ```bash
 cd scripts